devrosilva/bootcampjava/library/README.md

-# Simple library project.
+## Library project.

+- Implemented GET and POST operations.
+GET to query for registered authors and POST to register a new author. </br></br>
-Implemented using Java Servlet, JDBC and JSP.
+- Project implemented using <b>Java Servlet, JDBC and JSP.</b>